-The Designated Safeguarding Lead (DSL) is: Suki Pascoe Contact details: email: head@northcerney.gloucs.sch.uk Telephone: 01285 831310 The deputy DSL(s) is /are: Contact email: senta@northcerney.gloucs.sch.uk Telephone: 01285 831310 The nominated safeguarding governor is: Anthony Godwin Contact details: email: dminns@northcerney.gloucs.sch.uk Telephone: 01285 831310 The Headteacher is: Suki Pascoe Contact details: email: head@bibury.gloucs.sch.uk Telephone: 01285 831310 The Chair of Governors is: Sophie McCracken Contact details: email: Chair@northcerney.gloucs.sch.uk Telephone: 01285 831310 Children's Helpdesk (8am-5pm): Telephone: 01452 426565 Out of Hours - Emergency Duty Team Telephone: 01452 614194 or 101 Link to Gloucestershire Safeguarding Children's Executive https://www.gscb.org.uk/ Allegations Management: LADO - Nigel Hatten Telephone: 01452 426 994 If there is an emergency and you feel that a child may be in immediate danger use 999 Safeguarding and promoting the welfare of children is defined as:
+The designated safeguarding lead (DSL) is: Suki Pascoe Contact details: email: head@northcerney.gloucs.sch.ukT elephone: 01285 831310 The deputy DSL(s) is /are: Sarah Law Contact email: Senta@northcerney.gloucs.sch.uk Telephone: 01285 831320 The nominated safeguarding governor is: Sophie McCracken Contact details: email: smcracken@northcerney.gloucs.sch.uk Telephone: 01285 831310 The headteacher is: Suki Pascoe Contact details: email: head@northcerney.gloucs.sch.uk elephone: 01285 831310 The chair of governors is: Anthony Godwin Contact details: email: Chair@bibury.gloucs.sch.uk Telephone: 01285 831310 Children's Helpdesk (8am-5pm): Telephone: 01452 426565

+Out of Hours - Emergency Duty Team

+Telephone: 01452 614194 or 101

-- protecting children from maltreatment - preventing impairment of children's health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- preventing impairment of children's health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.

-Child Protection is a part of safeguarding and promoting welfare.
+Child protection is a part of safeguarding and promoting welfare.
 It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.